Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Theory

-with the parameter $a = 2.88172$ is used to describe a 2D model neon atom with the ionisation potential of the initial p-orbital equal to I$_{\textrm{P}}$ = 0.793 a.u. ($21.6$ eV) \cite{barth2014numerical}.
-The driving infrared (IR) field has the following form:
+where the parameter $a = 2.88172$ is used to describe a 2D model neon atom.
+The ionisation potential of the initial $p$-orbital then results to $I_p$ = 0.793 a.u. ($21.6$ eV)~\cite{barth2014numerical}.
+A Taylor-series propagator with expansion up to eighth order is employed to time-propagate the 2D-TDSE on a cartesian grid~\cite{moler2003nineteen}.
+We use a complex absorbing potential to avoid unphysical reflections from the boundary as